BoseCorp/btc-github-intro/README.md

 1. You should now be able to browse to your repo on github.com, select your branch, and see the change.

 ### With git
+1. Navigate to your repository via a terminal window
+1. Create a new branch based on _master_ `git checkout -b fix-abc`
+1. Make a code change
+1. `git status` should show there are changes
+1. `git add your-changed-file.txt` to add the changes to the staging area
+1. `git commit -m "added a few blank lines"` to commit the changes
+1. Finally, you need to push the changes to your remote branch on GitHub (which is your origin): `git push origin fix-abc`
+1. You should now be able to browse to your repo on github.com, select your branch, and see the change.

 ### With gitub.com